 The race also welcomes those who just want to see how far they can go in an event and if they decide to withdraw, then they have the reassurance be transported to the finish at Fort William, without any worries.

 Some just wish to enjoy the stunning Scottish scenery and the camaraderie provided by a small event.
 Plus also to learn about ultra running from the very experienced officials and competitors taking part in the race.

-An additional concern to many competitors who in other races which require a back up crew, is the competitors feels the extra pressure that if they withdraw, or go slow, then they are letting their support team down as well.
-It is easier on the competitor when they have no back up team then they do not have the extra strain of letting the team down.
-In many instances having no support teams makes for a better race time, as the competitor come into a Check Point get their food and drink and head out again.
-With support teams at CP's, there is a tendency to sit and converse with the support team, as they have put themselves out for the competitor.
+An additional concern to many competitors who in other races which require a 'back up' crew, is the competitors feels the extra pressure that if they withdraw, or go slow, then they are letting the support team down as well.
+It is easier on the competitor when they have no 'back up' team, then they do not have the extra strain of letting the team down.
+In many instances not having a support teams makes for a better race time, as the competitor come into a Check Point get their food and drink and head out again.
+With support teams at the CP's, there is a tendency to sit and converse with the support team, as they have put themselves out for the competitor.

 ON COMPLETION OF THE WHW CHALLENGE RACE

 ALL COMPETITORS who complete the race will receive a boxed, Glencairn Crystal cut 'Skye' fluted wine goblet.
 The glass is engraved with the WHW route, including the main mountains which were passed along the route.